search

 • Exchange rates tend to fluctuate significantly when preliminary figures are released

-• These figures are released monthly for each country, and the U.S. trade balance in particular attracts significant attention from market participants
+• These figures are released monthly for each country, and the U.S. trade balance, in particular, attracts significant attention from market participants

 • The U.S. tends to see a weakening of the dollar when its trade deficit widens